The new era of sponsorship goes beyond logos

 The new Sponsorship Barometer (in Finnish), conducted by Sponsor Insight, shows a 17.5% growth in cultural sponsorship, largely driven by festivals.
 What explains the growth?

 "Brands have found events and event partnerships.
 As media becomes more fragmented, it's harder to reach certain audiences.
-The best solution is visibility at an event where the target group already spends time," says Head of Operations Laura Sandström from Sponsorointi & Tapahtumat ry (SPOT).
+The best solution is visibility at an event where the target group likes to spend time," says Head of Operations Laura Sandström from Sponsorointi & Tapahtumat ry (SPOT).

 "People are in a receptive mood at events and festivals.
 Brands also bring a lot of added value to visitors.
 Commercial partnerships enable fun activities at events," Sandström says.